theoim/Surf5_LCD_library/README.md

 You can use Surf 5 and LCD with VS Code.
 This library is a complete C library that does not use C++ or Python.

-Please put it in the **"...\W7500x-surf5\Projects\W7500x_StdPeriph_Examples"** directory and use it.
+put it in the **"...\W7500x-surf5\Projects\W7500x_StdPeriph_Examples"** directory and use it.

 Communication uses **8Bits-bus communication**.
 The SPI version will be uploaded later.

-Please refer to the following when connecting the module and Surf 5.
+refer to the following when connecting the module and Surf 5.

   **LCD** -- **Surf 5**  <br />
   -------------- <br />